SidonTheTroll/Erstes-Jahr/English/Main book/7-the-adventure.md

 ### 10. What do you think made Rajendra realize that, "Facts can be strange than fantasies"?

-Professor Gaitonde presented to totall different accounts of the Battle of Panipat as contained in Bhausahebanchi Bakhar the one he had come across in the other world descibed Vishwasrao narrowly missed the bullet the other account which he had descibed that Vishwasrao was hit by the bullet.
+Professor Gaitonde presented to totally different accounts of the Battle of Panipat as contained in Bhausahebanchi Bakhar that he had come across in the other world descibed Vishwasrao narrowly missed the bullet, the other account which he had descibed that Vishwasrao was hit by the bullet.

 ### 11. How does Rajendra explain the disparity in the two accounts of the same crucial event in the Battle of Panipat?

-Rajendra applies catastrophe theory in the Battle of Panipat.
-The outcome of the battle depended on the leadership and the morale of the troops at the crucial juncture.
-In one of Gangadharpant's versions, the troops lost their moraleand fighting spirit at the loss of their leaders, Shadashivrao Bhau and Vishwasrao.
-In the other version, the bullet missed Vishwasrao and this boosted the morale of troops and they won the battle.
+Rajendra applies catastrophe theory to the Battle of Panipat, where the battle's outcome hinged on leadership and troop morale.
+In one scenario, the loss of leaders Shadashivrao Bhau and Vishwasrao led to a morale drop, while in another, a bullet missing Vishwasrao boosted troop morale, resulting in victory.

-### 12. What had Professor Gaitonde beent thinking at the time of collision?
+### 12. What had Professor Gaitonde been thinking at the time of collision?

 At the time of the collision with the truck, Professor Gaitonde was thinking what cource history would have taken if the result at the battle had gone in the other way, i.e., if the Marathas had won the battle.